 All our third-party service providers and other entities in the group are required to take appropriate security measures to protect your personal information in line with our policies.
 We do not allow our third-party service providers to use your personal data for their own purposes.
 We only permit them to process your personal data for specified purposes and in accordance with our instructions.

 We may share your personal information with other third parties, for example in the context of the possible sale or restructuring of the business.
 We may also need to share your personal information with a regulator or to otherwise comply with the law.

 6. Transferring information outside the EEA

-However, to ensure that your personal information does receive an adequate level of protection we have put in place the following appropriate measures to ensure that your personal information is treated by those third parties in a way that is consistent with and which respects the EU and UK laws on data protection:
+Some of our third-party suppliers transfer or process your personal data outside the EEA.
+To help ensure that your personal information receives an adequate level of protection, we have put in place the following appropriate measures to ensure that your personal information is treated by those third parties in a way that is consistent with and which respects the EU and UK laws on data protection:

 If you require further information about these protective measures, please contact the Data Privacy Manager.

 We have put in place appropriate security measures to prevent your personal data from being accidentally lost, used or accessed in an unauthorised way, altered or disclosed.
 In addition, we limit access to your personal data to those employees, agents, contractors and other third parties who have a business need to know.
 They will only process your personal data on our instructions and they are subject to a duty of confidentiality.

 We have put in place procedures to deal with any suspected personal data breach and will notify you and the applicable regulator, the Information Commissioner’s Office (ICO), of a breach where we are legally required to do so.

 How long will you use my personal data for?